spring-labs/tenancy-sample/sample-hibernate/README.md

     }
 ```

-As the [User Guide](UG) points out, this should be enough to separate data by tenant information.
+As the [User Guide][UG] points out, this should be enough to separate data by tenant information.
 But this is only the
 configuration part.
 What do we need to configure in detail especially on our entity classes ?

 | Parameter | Desc |